 |Current status:||Museum display|

-The pair were constructed as railmotors, with small passenger carriages permanently attached.
-They could seat 14, with space for a guard.
-Designed for a 4.5-mile long branch line, their speed and coal/water capacity were quite limited.
-This would impede their usefulness later on down the line following the Castleisland & Gortatlea’s 1879 absorption into the GSWR, and the subsequent relaying of their branch line to open it up to heavier locomotives.
+The trio were constructed as a very early type of ‘railmotor’, with small passenger carriages permanently attached.
+90 had two passenger compartments that could seat eight people in both first class and third class, as well as a veranda.
+The locos were only 23t 7cwt, and therefore there was little room on board – the 4.5-mile line’s cheaply-laid 40lb rail meant that locos travelling on it could only have a maximum axle load of 6.5t and were limited to 25mph.
+Originally, water was kept in a well tank underneath and coal in small bunkers on either side of the boiler; this poor fuel capacity would impede their usefulness later on down the line following the Castleisland & Gortatlea’s 1879 absorption into the GSWR, and the subsequent relaying of their branch line to open it up to heavier locomotives.
+90 subsequently worked on the Fermoy to Mitchelstown branch, still in railmotor form.
 The GSWR removed the carriage portions in 1915 and they were from then on used as conventional locomotives.

 They made their way from Kerry to Cork, finding employment on the former Cork, Bandon & South Coast Railway after it and the GSWR were merged into the Great Southern Railway in 1924.
 They were assigned initially to what had been the CBSCR’s Timoleague & Courtmacsherry extension, and spent most of the next 36 years on their ‘new’ branch line.